 The Symbolism of Immersion Promises these Spiritual Benefits

-- Romans 6:4, Titus 3:5 I walk in newness of life.
-My spirit is resurrected: reconnected.
+- Romans 6:4 I am declaring that I walk in newness of life.

-- Romans 6:5 I will be raised on Judgment Day.
+- Romans 6:5 I am declaring that I will be raised on Judgment Day.

-- Romans 6:6 I am freed from slavery to sin.
+- Romans 6:6 I am declaring that I am freed from slavery to sin.

-- 1 Corinthians 12:13 I will achieve miraculous unity.
+- 1 Corinthians 12:13 I am declaring that I am dedicated to miraculous unity.

-- Colossians 2:12 I am buried with Him and raised (see Romans 6).
+- Colossians 2:11 – 14 I am declaring that I am buried with Him and raised, redeemed, forgiven.